 Since the release technically happens after the ball is struck, you can get away with any grip-release combination.
 That being said, I do believe there are a few combinations that work well together.

 If you are using a neutral grip, a power release is a good option.
 This is because the power release is characterized by a full 180 degree pronation/supination of the forearms through the impact interval, and by using the power release, you are simply continuing a rhythmic pronation/supination throughout the entire impact interval.
 If you were to use the finesse release with the neutral grip, this would mean that in the first half of the impact interval, the left forearm would be supinating 90 degrees, and then in the second half, due to the angled hinge release, the left forearm would have to slow down the supination, which I believe puts a lot of stress on the body.
 Like I said, a finesse release with a neutral grip can work, but it is quite difficult.
-Hogan was a classic example of this combination.
+Hogan was a rare example of a golfer who successfully implemented a neutral grip with an angled hinge release.

 If you are using a strong grip, a finesse release is a good option (assuming you are powerful enough to make that aggressive upper body turning characteristic of the finesse release).
 With a strong grip, a golfer is not supinating the left wrist in the first half of the impact interval to a great degree (otherwise the club would be closed at impact), and to continue this limited supinating movement in the follow through, a finesse release must occur.
 In theory, this combination seems to be quite functional, as it involves the smallest amount of forearm supination/pronation through the impact interval of all the release combinations (of course while still remaining “on-plane”).